aws/karpenter-provider-aws/website/content/en/v0.31/concepts/_index.md

 {{% alert title="Note" color="warning" %}}
 Karpenter publishes Kubernetes events to the node for all events listed above in addition to __Spot Rebalance Recommendations__.
 Karpenter does not currently support cordon, drain, and terminate logic for Spot Rebalance Recommendations.
-{{% /alert %}}

-{{% alert title="Note" color="warning" %}}
 For users that wish to benefit from both Karpenter and [Spot Rebalance Recommendations](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/rebalance-recommendations.html), which usually entails using the [AWS Node Termination Handler](https://github.com/aws/aws-node-termination-handler), please note that the AWS Node Termination Handler cordons and drains nodes, potentially causing node churn in the cluster.
-Further information can be found here: [Troubleshooting](../troubleshooting.md#aws-node-termination-handler-nth-interactions)
+Further information can be found here: [Troubleshooting](../troubleshooting.md#aws-node-termination-handler-nth-interactions).

 {{% /alert %}}

 ### Kubernetes cluster autoscaler